 This is where families talk themselves out of what they are seeing.
 They do not want to overreact.
 They want to believe it is a rough night of sleep or a stressful week.

-But here is the thing.
-If the change happened quickly, that is exactly why it should not be ignored.
-A slow decline over the months is one conversation.
+But if the change happened quickly, that is exactly why it should not be ignored.
+A slow decline over months is one conversation.
 A sharp shift in attention or awareness over a day or two is a different one entirely.

 Any sudden change in mental function in an older adult should be treated as a medical issue until a doctor says otherwise.
 It does not matter if you think it might just be a bad day.
 Get it checked.